erwanvivien/twitter_avatar/README.md

 ## Use case

-- If you want to create fake twitter embed for discord
+- If you want to create fake twitter embed for discord (using the parameter `discord=1`)
 - If you want to download someone's image rapidly

 ## How to use